101rakibulhasan/algorithms-in-every-programming-language/C/Operating System/_README.txt

-Rules before commiting in Javascript :
+Rules before commiting in C :
 NOTE : Rules that have " * " is mandatory to follow to ger your pull request accepted

+*1. The file name must be "UpperCammelCase".
+Example: "RadixSort.c" *2.
+Make sure the filename for the algorithm is same across other programming language files like "RadixSort.c" and "RadixSort.js"
-*1. The file name must be Formal.
-Example: "Banker's Algorithm.c" *2.
-Write code that is the most efficient in every case.
+*3. Write code that is the most efficient in every case.
-3. The code must have an "Explanation section" why this code is efficient and working
+4. The code must have an "Explanation section" why this code is efficient and working
-4. The code must have Time Complexity and Space Complexity written in comment like- " Time Complexity  - O(n)
+5. The code must have Time Complexity and Space Complexity written in comment like- " Time Complexity  - O(n)
 	  Space Complexity - O(1) "
-*5. The code must have an "I/O section" like-
+*6. The code must have an "I/O section" like-
 	" Input:
 		1 10